University of Technology Sydney

 FEIT B.1 Bachelor of Information Technology graduates are socially responsible professionals, able to engage with a broad range of stakeholders, to assess personal, organisational, social, ethical and environmental needs and impacts of IT systems.

-FEIT D.1 Bachelor of Information Technology graduates apply a range of discipline fundamentals, tools, and techniques to design, implement, operate and evaluate IT systems.
+FEIT D.1 Bachelor of Information Technology graduates apply a range of discipline fundamentals, tools, and techniques to design, implement, and evaluate IT systems.

 Key